rainfroginc/Roastmaster_RDP_Probe_Host_For_SBCs/README.md

+## Important Notice

+This is "pre-release" software for beta testers of Roastmaster for iOS10, due out in Fall 2016.
+This will NOT working with existing versions of Roastmaster (9 and below).

 ## Roastmaster RDP Probe Host (SBC)

 Roastmaster_RDP_Probe_Host is is a customizable Single Board Computer (SBC) application to send thermocouple readings via the Roastmaster Datagram Protocol (RDP) to Roastmaster iOS over a WiFi Network.